laderast/laderast.github.io/README.md

 - `articles/` - A folder.
 This is a nice place to park your articles.
 For right now, it's probably easier to have self-contained articles (single html files)
 - `_site.yml` - Customize this to change menus and links
 - `_site/` folder - this contains your *rendered* website - you'll drop this folder into Netlify Drop and it will serve it.
+- `theme.css` - this is where you can set appearance options, such as font, font-size, and colors.

 ## How does {distill} work?